TonyCWeng/Practice_Problems/eloquent_javascript/chapter_06_notes.md

 We expect the start/stop, power, audio up, audio down buttons to perform the same across televisions, computers, music players, etc.
 - when an object can pass multiple "is a" or "type of" tests
+- when a function can accept different types of values or arguments, such as in function overriding, and returns varying results.
+In other languages, there also exists function overloading, which is when there are 2+ functions of the same name that performs differently based on the arguments provided (such as the volume function for multiple types of geometric solids).
-- when a piece of code can accept different types of values or arguments Ex. toString method can be used on a host of different objects and primitives.
+*Ex.2 toString method can be used on a host of different objects and primitives.
 - for/of loops are another type of polymorphism as they can be used on various different data structures (arrays, strings, objects)

+Property Getters and Setters
+- Accessor properties are functions that execute on getting/setting values, but appear to be regular properties in the face of external code
+- Denoted by the keywords of get and set before the property name Ex. const obj = {
+	get propName() {
+		// getter, executed via obj.propName
+		// We call it as we would call a property and do not use parenthesis.
+	},
+	set propName(value) {
+		// setter, executed via obj.propName = value
+		// Note: we cannot call the setter by obj.propName(value) }
+}

+Inheritance: Using the keyword extends, javascript classes can inherit methods from a parent/superclass.
+- A class that extends from a super/parent class is referred to as a child/subclass.
+- By using the keyword super inside of our class's constructor, we call upon the superclass/parent's constructor and gain access to the parent class's properties.
+- We can utilize the super and call the parent class's methods from it as well Ex. super.set(x, y)
+- Allows us to create new classes based off old classes and their prototype.
+- Reuses code, but at the price of tangling up more code together.
+- Encapsulation and Polymorphism can be thought to assist in the separation of code